rShetty/awesome-podcasts/README.md

 * [The Rabbit Hole](http://therabbithole.libsyn.com/) ([iTunes](https://itunes.apple.com/us/podcast/the-rabbit-hole-an-inside-look-into-software-development/id1223811385) | [Overcast](https://overcast.fm/itunes1223811385/the-rabbit-hole-an-inside-look-into-software-development) | [Android](https://subscribeonandroid.com/therabbithole.libsyn.com/rss))

-  * **Description**: Welcome to The Rabbit Hole, the definitive developers podcast.
+  * **Description**: Welcome to The Rabbit Hole, the definitive developers' podcast.
 If you are a software developer or technology leader looking to stay on top of the latest news in the software development world, or just want to learn actionable tactics to improve your day-to-day job performance, this podcast is for you.
   * **Frequency**: Once every week

 * [The raywenderlich Podcast](https://www.raywenderlich.com/rwpodcast)